shahapoorv/YamlParser/ReadMe.md

-Run maven clena install as below: mvn clean install
+Run maven clean install as below: mvn clean install

 It will generate the executable jar file , we need to pass file path as argument as per below format: